 An Inordinately Long Article About Writing Sexual Orientations and Gender Identities

-Our world has recently reached a place where GBLT&c (that acronym is exhausting to write out in full, but includes: gay, bi, lesbian, pan/poly, transsexual/gender, questioning, and asexual individuals.
-Some add another A for 'ally') people are being recognized, to some extent, in the media.
+Our world has recently reached a place where LGBT+ (the full acronym includes lesbian, gay, bi, pan/poly, transsexual/gender, questioning, and asexual individuals) people are being recognized, to some extent, in the media.
 Everyone's favourite cis, white, flamboyantly gay man appears in multiple movies, books and television series, with the occasional addition of a butch lesbian or a white trans woman.
 Good enough?
 Not quite.
 Generally speaking, the people playing and writing these characters are undereducated, and there's very little allowance for variety.
-Many groups within that acronym are barely known by the world, and many have very little representation in the media if any at all.
+Many groups within that acronym are barely known by the world, and many have very little representation in the media, if any at all.

 Write them as a person.

 I've written a couple character help articles in my lifetime, and I've read hundreds more than that, and I

 stress this point.
 It seems to be largely overlooked by people who write these guides, and I want to stress it a little more.

 as a person

 As long as that's been fried into your brain, you're now prepared for Phase 2.

 The White Cis Gay Man and the White Cis Butch Lesbian

 Cis, white, flamboyantly gay men are a thing, and the media loves them.
 And by 'them,' I mean they love a cis, white, flamboyantly gay man with no personality outside of glitter, fashion, and femininity.
 This type gets more screen-time than any other character on the not-straight spectrum, and by all means, write your cis, white, flamboyantly gay man.
 But

 , for the sake of all that is holy, remember that they are